-We believe that our wide range of backgrounds, cultures, subspecialties and singular visions of operative Neurosurgery and Otolaryngology are our best assets, rather than our main limitations, to advancing in minimal impact Neurosurgery & Otolaryngology.
-Since its foundation in 2012, the Skull Base & Cerebrovascular laboratory has produced numerous publications to the most prestigious journals in our field; some of our publications have re-designed the surgical treatment for specific lesions and provided sound scientific basis for the best practices in operative Neurosurgery and otolaryngology.
+We believe that our wide range of backgrounds, cultures, subspecialties and singular visions of operative Neurosurgery and Otolaryngology are our best assets, rather than our primary limitations, to making progress in minimal impact Neurosurgery & Otolaryngology.
+Since its foundation in 2012, the Skull Base & Cerebrovascular laboratory has produced numerous publications for the most prestigious journals in our field; some of our publications have re-designed the surgical treatment for specific lesions and provided sound scientific basis for the best practices in operative Neurosurgery and Otolaryngology.

 The laboratory activities are meticulously designed for promoting surgical innovation.
 Our multi-million dollar laboratory is equipped with cutting edge surgical equipment to recreate any surgical procedure, enabling our researchers to simulate, design and test promising techniques aimed to answer the most complex cases in skull base, brain tumor or cerebrovascular surgery.

 We believe in the potential of our team, especially that of our fellows.
 At the Skull base & Cerebrovascular laboratory, we have engineered a laboratory setting that enhances the potential of our fellows.
-From personalized research coaching to supervised dissection in our surgical laboratory, our fellows integrate in a dynamic of learn-while-research that allows them to acquire a wide range of skills and to learn surgical anatomy thoroughly.
-We emphasize creating an inspiring and collaborative work environment in the laboratory, which has proven to be the key of our high quality research and unparalleled productivity.
+From personalized research coaching to supervised dissection in our surgical laboratory, our fellows are integrated in a dynamic of learning while researching that allows them to acquire a wide range of skills and to learn surgical anatomy thoroughly.
+We emphasize creating an inspiring and collaborative work environment in the laboratory, which has proven to be the key to our high quality research and unparalleled productivity.

 It is a privilege and an honor to lead this laboratory.
 I wish to share this exciting adventure of discoveries with you.